 If temporarily stop development to release that MVP then we can proceed to…

-Here at KnowNow we use Xcode for iOS development, .net/visual studio for most of our server side and wherever we can we use IBM’s Bluemix to deploy services as rapidly as possible.
+Here at KnowNow we use Xcode for iOS development, .net/visual studio for most of our server-side, and wherever we can we use IBM Cloud Services to create new applications as rapidly as possible.

 Once you have something that works then you are ready to ask yourself the question